NaPiRE/project_riskdrivenRE/README.md

 When citing the NaPiRE initiative, please therefore use:

-D. Mendez, S. Wagner, M. Kalinowski, M. Felderer et al..
-NaPiRE: Naming the Pain in Requirements Engineering, http://napire.org.
+D. Mendez, S. Wagner, M. Kalinowski, M. Felderer et al. NaPiRE: Naming the Pain in Requirements Engineering, http://napire.org.

 Specific data sets can be cited by adding the dates from the respective NaPiRE runs to the citation (e.g. 2018 for the one primarily used in context of this repository).